microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

 If the compiler flag `--noResolve` is specified, triple-slash references are ignored; they neither result in adding new files, nor change the order of the files provided.

+## `/// <reference no-default-lib="true"/>`

+This directive marks a file as a *default library*.
+You will see this comment at the top of `lib.d.ts` and its different variants.

+This directive instructs the compiler to *not* include the default library (i.e. `lib.d.ts`) in the compilation.
+The impact here is similar to passing `--noLib` on the command line.

+Also note that when passing `--skipDefaultLibCheck`, the compiler will only skip checking files with `/// <reference no-default-lib="true"/>`.

 ## `/// <amd-module />`

 By default AMD modules are generated anonymous.